rsemeraro/PyPore/README.md

 ## Usage
 PyPore consists of the following three modules:
 - #### seqstats
-   `Seqstats` provides an interface to explore the information related to a dataset of Fast5 files and to, optionally, convert and gather them in FastQ data.
+   `seqstats` provides an interface to explore the information related to a dataset of Fast5 files and to, optionally, convert and gather them in FastQ data.
 The basic syntax is:
     ```
     python pypore seqstats -i Files/Folder -l sample_label
     ```